-In addition to HQLA, as of December 31, 2013, the Firm has approximately \$282 billion of unencumbered marketable securities, such as equity securities and fixed income debt securities, available to raise liquidity, if required.
+In addition to HQLA, as of June 30, 2013, the Firm has approximately \$278 billion unencumbered marketable securities, such as equity securities and fixed income debt securities available to raise liquidity, if required.
 Furthermore, the Firm maintains borrowing capacity at various FHLBs, the Federal Reserve Bank discount window and various other central banks as a result of collateral pledged by the Firm to such banks.
 Although available, the Firm does not view the borrowing capacity at the Federal Reserve Bank discount window and the various other central banks as a primary source of liquidity.
-As of December 31, 2013, the Firm's remaining borrowing capacity at various FHLBs and the Federal Reserve Bank discount window was approximately \$109 billion.
-This borrowing capacity excludes the benefit of securities included above in HQLA or other unencumbered securities held at the Federal Reserve Bank discount window for which the Firm has not drawn liquidity.
+As of June 30, 2013, the Firm's borrowing capacity at various FHLBs and the Federal Reserve Bank discount window was approximately

+\$94 billion, excluding the benefit from securities pledged which have been included above in HQLA eligible securities and other unencumbered securities.